TYPO3-Documentation/t3docs-wiki-migration/output_pages/ExtensionDevelopmentUsingFlexforms.rst

 Create Your Extension
 =====================

-At this point of the extension development [outdated wiki link], you are ready to begin and you'll need to create your extension.
+At this point of the `extension development </Category:Extension_development>`__ [deprecated wiki link], you are ready to begin and you'll need to create your extension.
 I recommend using the Extension Kickstarter but to each his/her own.
 If you want to be able to do anything with your new and shiny flexform, **make sure you configure your extension to have at least one 'frontend plugin'.**

 After you have your base layout for your front end extension, you'll need to make a few changes.
 For this reason, **make sure** you have